 Parishioners are encouraged to start wherever they are comfortable, understanding that

 stewardship is a way of life and an opportunity to give back a portion of all God has given us.

-The best way to financially support Holy Trinity is to make a pledge in the fall during the Every Member Canvass.
+The best way to financially support Holy Trinity is to make a pledge in the fall during the Annual Giving Campaign.
 Fall pledging allows Holy Trinity’s staff to accurately formulate an operating budget for the next calendar year.
 While fall pledging is encouraged, pledges are accepted at any time of the year.

 Special giving means making a donation (in addition to pledging) in response to special requests or for memorials.
 There are numerous opportunities to support short-term outreach projects, special programs such as music or youth activities, or for flowers for special services, for example.
 These opportunities are communicated by mail and in church publications.
 Such gifts directly benefit the project.

 Special giving supports a variety of ministries at Holy Trinity, but parishioners are encouraged to pledge as a spiritual discipline, and consider special giving as an out-of-the-ordinary gift.

 Planned giving means making a major gift during a donor’s lifetime or after the donor’s death.
 Such gifts are part of financial and or estate planning, and utilize legal, financial, and tax advice to enable donors to make larger gifts than they could from their regular income.

 Planned gifts can include trusts, bequests, real estate, personal property, and life insurance, among other things.
 The Parish Administrator, can discuss options with you.
 Contact her through the Parish Office at 336-272-6149 or at .